arm/mlia/README.md

 ##### Output options

-* --output-format: How to output the resulting table.
-  * options:
-    * plain_text: prints it in a human readable way
-    * json: saves it into a json file
-    * csv: saves it into a csv file
-  * default: plain_text
-* --output: Name of the file where report will be saved.
-If no file name is specified, the report will be displayed on the standard output.
+* --output: Name of the file where the report will be saved.
+  The report is also displayed the standard output, as plain text.
+  Valid file extensions (formats) are {.txt,.json,.csv}, anything else will be formatted as plain text.

 ##### Debug options